awaisrauf/ashwath/_posts/2018-04-10-tensorflow_installation_windows.md

 ### Step 1: Install Anaconda
 *  Anaconda is a distribution of python which simplifies its package management therefore we choose to install it for python.

-* To install Anaconda, go to [anaconda website](https://www.anaconda.com/download/#windows) and download 64 bit or 32 bit file according to your system specifications.
+* To install anaconda, go to <a href="https://www.anaconda.com/download/#windows" target="_blank">anaconda website</a> and download 64 bit or 32 bit file according to your system specifications.

 * Double  click on the file and click next until you find following screen where you should select both options,